seandinwiddie/flexnet-jsx-docs/starter-project-website_minimal.md

 ## Overview

-This document reviews the `starter-project-website-minimal`, a conceptual template designed for building simple, multi-page static websites.
+This document describes a `starter-project-website-minimal`, a template designed for building simple, multi-page static websites.
 It adapts the principles of the full `starter-project-website` to a flat, single-bundle architecture, similar to `local-jsx`, but with a stronger focus on adhering to the core FlexNet JSX APIs.

-This starter is ideal for projects where the modularity of the official architecture is unnecessary, such as landing pages, portfolios, or small marketing sites.

 ### 1. Project Structure
 - **Principle**: `ARCHITECTUREOVERVIEW.md` mandates a modular `src/` directory.